adamjmurray/ableton-midi-sculptor/README.md

     * Added range parameter to control the maximum change in value
     * When modifying a clip, automatically show the its detail view if it's not visible
     * Disable the controls and display "Select a MIDI clip" whenever a MIDI clip is not selected
+    * Popup control window & help window over the mouse when clicking the associated buttons

 ## About